Nashville Public Radio (nashvillepublicradio.org/…/judge-postpones-sentencing-nashville-man-facing -another-decade-prison)

 In a rare move, the district judge intervened on Dec.
 29, just days before she was expected to re-sentence Charles to the full term.
 Referring to Charles’ “undisputed rehabilitation”, she asked the U.S. Attorney’s office to consider dropping the case.
 She cited a case in New York in which a federal prosecutor agreed to drop charges at the request of a judge so that the defendant’s sentence could be reduced.

-In Cochran’s response Wednesday morning, he writes that he doesn’t consider the case to be “unjust or unique” enough to warrant that relief: There are almost 5,000 other prisoners with similar cases, who, like Charles, might be rehabilitated and would qualify for sentence reductions if they were not considered “career offenders.”
+In Cochran’s response he writes that he doesn’t consider the case to be “unjust or unique” enough to warrant that relief: There are almost 5,000 other prisoners with similar cases, who, like Charles, might be rehabilitated and would qualify for sentence reductions if they were not considered “career offenders.”

 “Indeed, the only thing that appears to distinguish Mr. Charles from others who were found to be career offenders years ago and who now show evidence of rehabilitation is that the vast majority of these individuals are still incarcerated while Mr. Charles was released from prison and, thus, had the opportunity to interact with society outside of prison,” writes Cochran.

 In the two years since his release, Charles has built a strong network of supporters, including his employers, church congregation and colleagues at the food pantry where he’s volunteered every Saturday since he was set free.
 They each submitted video and written testimonials in support of Charles’ freedom.
+Charles is currently back in federal custody awaiting a decision on his appeal.